who we best help

 How do Natalie’s clients describe her?

-Direct, calm, funny, and compassionate.
+Direct, calm, funny, and compassionate.How does Natalie describe herself?

 Open minded, patient, and intuitive.
-When she is not working you can find her wrangling her three wild young boys, reading, watching bad TV, and cooking.
+When she is not working you can find her wrangling her three wild young boys, reading, watching bad TV, and cooking.Tricia Milazzo, LCSW

-How do Sam’s clients describe her?
+How do Tricia’s clients describe her:

 Claire (she/they) is originally from Yorkshire, England, Claire received her undergraduate degree from the University of Wales, Aberystwyth.
 Following this, Claire went on to receive her Master’s degree from the University of Wales, Cardiff, where she received her Master’s of the Arts degree in Social Work.
 Claire began her social work career working in housing, specifically working with those most vulnerable and in need of supportive housing and wrap-around services (group therapy, case management, housing, access to resources, individual therapy).
 Over the course of many years, Claire launched and oversaw various programs that aimed to reach and serve those most vulnerable and in need of emergency housing and mental health support, particularly women with children.
-Claire spent much of this time working on crisis management teams and then transitioning to supervising and overseeing interns, therapists, case managers and other support staff.
+Claire spent much of this time working on crisis management teams and then transitioning to supervising and overseeing interns, therapists, case managers and other support staff.After spending nearly a decade in the Chicago area housing social work arena, Claire expanded her skill set from housing and crisis management into medically and employer based care management.
+Partnering with health care plans, employers, and hospitals, Claire began to work with individuals who had immediate stressors, provided needs assessment, and connected clients to services.
+She also was able to provide clients with individual counseling through this work.
+It was during this time that Claire found a passion for providing counseling to those facing immediate stressors and providing longer term care and therapy to her clients, versus the shorter term work of crisis management.

 Currently, Claire spends her time between community based work and in private practice.
 In her community work, Claire oversees case management programs for older adults.
 In this role, she ensures that all programming is person centered and reaches diverse populations, including those in rural areas.
 She also conducts evaluations of the programs in terms of their reach, quality, and service.
 In private practice, Claire translates and applies her experience in crisis management and triage to being a solution focused therapist with individuals.